If you want to attend a university in the United States, you need a student visa. So what's the student visa process like? Read on to find out.

 “Definitely, I was nervous about the interview,” says Angela Qu.
 “I heard from friends that even with an offer of admission from a school, you could still get rejected for a visa.”

 Andrew Wu, on the other hand, was not particularly concerned.
-He had traveled to many countries when he was younger and was very comfortable with different types of people.
-And his English was quite good, so he was not worried about his ability to communicate during the visa interview.
+He had traveled to many countries when he was younger and was comfortable with different types of people.
+And his English was quite good, so he wasn’t worried about his ability to communicate during the visa interview.

 Angela and Andrew are both from China, and they wanted to come to the United States for university.
 But, even though they were accepted to their schools, as non-citizens they had to take an extra step before arriving for the first day of classes: getting a student visa.

 A walk through the visa application process

 To be eligible to study at a college or university in the United States, foreign students must have a passport valid for travel to the United States, for at least six months after the time you will be in the United States.
 Then you must find, apply to, and be accepted by an accredited school here.
 Once accepted, the next step is to apply for a student visa, known as an F-1 visa, from the US government.
 This gives students permission to come to the United States to study.

 The F-1 visa is specifically for students who plan to get a degree at a college or university in the United States.
 It’s the most common type of student visa.
 (It’s possible to visit the United States on a visitor B visa and take a short, recreational class.
 But you can’t take any courses that give credit toward a degree on a B visa.)